thiswillbeyourgithub/wdoc/README.md

 5. Now say you do this with many many documents, as I do, you of course can't wait for the indexing to finish every time you have a question (even though the embeddings are cached).
 You should then add `--save_embeds_as=your/saving/path` to save all this index in a file.
 Then simply do `--load_embeds_from=your/saving/path` to quickly ask queries about it!
 6. To know more about each argument supported by each filetype, `DoctoolsLLM --help`
 7. There is a specific recursive filetype I should mention: `--filetype="link_file"`.
 Basically the file designated by `--path` should contain in each line (`#comments` and empty lines are ignored) one url, that will be parsed by DoctoolsLLM.
 I made this so that I can quickly use the "share" button on android from my browser to a text file (so it just appends the url to the file), this file is synced via [syncthing](https://github.com/syncthing/syncthing) to my browser and DoctoolsLLM automatically summarize them and add them to my [Logseq](https://github.com/logseq/logseq/).
 Note that the url is parsed in each line, so formatting is ignored, for example it works even in markdown bullet point list.
-8. If you want to make sure your data remains private here's an example with ollama: `DoctoolsLLM --private --llms_api_bases='{"model": "http://localhost:11434", "query_eval_model": "http://localhost:11434"}' --modelname="ollama_chat/gemma:2b" --query_eval_modelname="ollama_chat/gemma:2b" --embed_model="BAAI/bge-m3" --task=my_task`
+8. If you want to make sure your data remains private here's an example with ollama: `DoctoolsLLM --private --llms_api_bases='{"model": "http://localhost:11434", "query_eval_model": "http://localhost:11434"}' --modelname="ollama_chat/gemma:2b" --query_eval_modelname="ollama_chat/gemma:2b" --embed_model="BAAI/bge-m3" my_task`
-9. Now say you just want to summarize a webpage: `DocToolsLLM --task="summary" --path="https://arstechnica.com/science/2024/06/to-pee-or-not-to-pee-that-is-a-question-for-the-bladder-and-the-brain/"`.
+9. Now say you just want to summarize a webpage: `DocToolsLLM summary --path="https://arstechnica.com/science/2024/06/to-pee-or-not-to-pee-that-is-a-question-for-the-bladder-and-the-brain/"`.

 ![](./images/summary.png)